gabrielbull/react-desktop/README.md

 ## Help wanted!

 I am looking for developers to help me develop this project.
-Please contact me at [me@gabrielbull.com](mailto:me@gabrielbull.com) if you are interested.
+Please submit some ideas in the issues section or some PRs to get this project going.
+If you are interested, you can become a collaborator on the project.
+Thanks.

 ## Contributing